sohammanisha/SpringCrudBookReps2/ReadMe.md

 	b) npm run dev
 	c) open the	URL http://localhost:3000/ in any brower, Chrome.

+#An overview of design decisions
+1) In Server side:
+	a) Have Controller to control the rounting paths.
+	b) Have Repository for JPA Repoitory for working with in memory database, H2.
+	c) Have BookService to act as a service to user requests like get book details, search, delete.
+2) In Client Side:
+	a) pages/index.js to display first page with existing book (if any) details.
+Similarly for Book Details for a particular book id, Edit Book are in pages or in its ub-directory.
+	b) utils/api.j calls the backend functions.
 # Expected Outputs:
 1) User can add a valid book.
 2) Book ISBN is unique.